gadjoy/projects/sites/artbypriti/readme.md

    CNAME www    yourusername.github.io
    ```

+For detailed instructions on domain configuration, including troubleshooting HTTPS setup, see our [Domain Configuration Guide](docs/domain-configuration-guide.md).

 ## 📄 License

 All artwork and images are copyrighted by Priti.
 The website code is available under the MIT license.